labs12-wellness-bet-exercise/labs12-wellness-bet-exercise-BE/README.md

 ## Group Participants Endpoints

 - `.post` to `/api/participants/` adds a group participant to the group_participants table.
 It requires a group_id and a user_id.

+## Groups Listed By User_ID Endpoint

+- `.get` to `/api/usergroups/:id` gets all of the groups associated with the user id.